 11. Playing Football

 While playing football, the player hits the ball with his/her foot causing the ball to move away from the player.
 The force responsible to move the ball away from the player is called the push force.
 If the player drags the ball towards his/her side, then he/she is said to be exerting a pull force on it.

 12. Dragging a Suitcase

-When a suitcase is dragged along the floor, a push force is applied to it.
+When a suitcase is dragged along the floor, a pull force is applied to it.
 The applied force is greater than the existing frictional force that causes it to move.